Stockholm: Demographics

 The population was 984,748 in 2022 and is projected to reach 1,079,213 by 2030.
 Of the inhabitants, 482,982 were men and 492,569 women.
 The average age is 39 years; 40.1% of the population is between 20 and 44 years.
 The matrimonial statistics are that 411,273 people, or 42.2% of the population, over the age 15 were unmarried; 268,291 people, or 27.5% of the population, were married; and 104,099 or 10.7% of the population, had been married but divorced.

 As of December 2021, there were 252,750 foreign-born people in Stockholm, making up 25.8% of the population.
 Around 57.5% of them (143,167) immigrated to Sweden when they were at least 10 years old, and 109,213 (43.9%) of them were foreign citizens.
 The largest nationality groups among the foreign-born people were the Iraqis (16,137), followed by Finns (15,693), Iranians (12,329) and Poles (11,569).
 Of the population, 336,275 residents (34.4%) of Stockholm had a foreign-background.

 Residents of Stockholm are known as Stockholmers ("stockholmare").
 Languages spoken in Greater Stockholm outside of Swedish include Finnish, one of the official minority languages of Sweden, and English, as well as Albanian, Bosnian, Neo-Aramaic (Sureth/Turoyo), Arabic, Turkish, Kurdish, Persian, Somali, Dutch, Spanish, Serbian and Croatian.

 Stockholm has been home to a significant Finnish minority since the 13th century.
 At the end of the 15th century up to 20% of the population in Stockholm consisted of Finns.
-The Finska församlingen has offered church services since the 16th century, and in 1725 the Finnish Church was opened.
+Finska församlingen has offered church services since the 16th century, and in 1725 the Finnish Church was opened.
 74,000 people in Stockholm have a Finnish background, which makes Stockholm home to the largest Finnish population in Sweden.
 Finnish along with Meänkieli and the Sami languages have protected minority status in Stockholm.
 This gives their speakers the right to use their language when contacting authorities, as well as the right to child and elderly care in their languages.
 Romani and Yiddish are also recognized minority languages, and have a strengthened right to their language in education.

 The entire Stockholm metropolitan area, consisting of 26 municipalities, has a population of over 2.2 million, making it the most populous region in the Nordic countries.
 The Stockholm urban area, defined only for statistical purposes, had a total population of 1,630,738 in 2015.
 In the following municipalities some of the districts are contained within the Stockholm urban area, though not all: